Drink Driving Offences in NSW: What you need to know

 If 48-month Interlock period: Maximum 12 months – Minimum 9 months

-An “unlimited disqualification period” will only be applicable where an interlock order is not made.
+An “unlimited disqualification period” will apply only if no interlock order is issued.

 It is important to note that with the above penalties, offences falling within the middle and high range categories are considered ‘mandatory interlock offences,’ where unless an interlock exemption order is secured, you will be subject to a ‘mandatory interlock order’ that disqualifies you from driving for an initial period where after you will be required to fit (at your own expense) an interlock device for a period not less than 12 months.

-If you or someone you know has been charged with or awaiting sentence for, a drink driving offence, you can contact the team at Hamilton Janke Lawyers 24/7 by calling 4038 1666.
+If you or someone you know has been charged with or awaiting sentence for a drink driving offence, you can contact the team at Hamilton Janke Lawyers today.

 Get Legal Advice